craigpastro/todoapp/README.md

 # A simple CRUD app

-What else to do?
-I welcome suggestions.
+## Help

+If anything looks weird or can be better, please help me out!
+Create an issue or PR.

+## Things to do

 - Log errors properly
 - Add validators to gRPC
+- Use mTLS for auth (no auth atm)
 - Add pagination to read all

+And, of course, I welcome suggestions.

 ## Run the app